-Non-Reference Graphics Cards are the ones that are manufactured by GPU’s manufacturer partners such as EVGA, MSI, Sapphire, Asus, Gigabyte etc. These cards may have different size, design and are fitted with their own custom HSF or cooler.
-Non-reference cards are generally overclocked to some extent to provide better performance in games and graphics intensive applications.
+Non-Reference Graphics Cards are the ones that are manufactured by GPU’s manufacturer partners such as EVGA, MSI, Sapphire, Asus, Gigabyte, etc. These cards may have different sizes, and designs and are fitted with their own custom HSF or cooler.
+Non-reference cards are generally overclocked to some extent to provide better performance in games and graphics-intensive applications.
 You may overclock these cards further and the custom graphics card cooler keeps the temperature well under check even at full load.
-Some of these non-reference cards also come with water cooling or liquid cooling that reduces the temperature to further 20 ° C and provides more room for overclocking.
+Some of these non-reference cards also come with water cooling or liquid cooling that reduces the temperature to a further 20 ° C and provides more room for overclocking.

-Non-reference graphics cards are generally cheaper than the Founders Edition cards having the same GPU and provides better performance per dollar.
-Only the cards that comes with liquid cooling are a bit expensive than the Founders Edition cards.
+Non-reference graphics cards are generally cheaper than the Founders Edition cards having the same GPU and provide better performance per dollar.
+Only the cards that come with liquid cooling are a bit more expensive than the Founders Edition cards.

 - Better Cooling